 Over the past decades, video games have also begun to intersect more directly with musical culture.

 Remember Pokémon?
 The millennial generation practically grew up with these cartoon figures that have had a huge cultural impact in many countries.

-The main Pokémon theme song Gotta catch ’em all! was written by John Siegler in 1998 and first recorded by Jason Paige.
-Since then it became a cultural phenomenon.
+The main Pokémon theme song Gotta Catch ’em All! was written by John Siegler in 1998 and first recorded by Jason Paige.
+Since then it has become a cultural phenomenon.

 I am inviting you to enjoy this piano rendition of the Pokémon theme song.

 Video game music is not confined to the games themselves, it has begun to fill larger musical arenas like concert halls.

 Live concerts of gaming music started in small venues in Japan in the late 1980s, and in the last two decades, they have become fashionable with major symphony orchestras around the world.